lrydzkowski/ExpandableCLI/README.md

 - **SimplePlugin1** - .NET 5 library.
 Simple code showing a message in console.
 - **SimplePlugin2** - .NET 5 library.
 Simple code showing a message in console.

-Console application using plugins:
+Applications using plugins:

 - **ExpandableExample** - .NET 5 console application presenting plugins functionality.
-It uses mentioned plugins by loading them dynamically.
+It uses dynamically loaded plugins which are mentioned above.
+- **ExpandableRESTApi** - .NET 5 ASP.NET Web API appliaction presenting plugins functionality.
+It uses dynamically loaded plugins which are mentioned above.

 ## How to use?